Athletics: Felix advances in first race in 13 months on time qualifier

 Young ran 10.14 seconds, the fastest time of the day, with Gatlin crossing the line in 10.16, second fastest.

-Gatlin, who has a bye to the world championships, said he would decide later whether he would run another round.
+Gatlin, who has a bye to the world championships, left the track undecided whether he would run in Friday’s semi-finals but later told Reuters he would compete.

 Dezerea Bryant was fastest in the women’s 100 heats in 11.25 seconds.
 Collegiate champion Sha’Carri Richardson, who has run 10.75 this year, was seventh fastest at 11.41.